By Talkwalker

 And the AVE formula just ignores it.

-You could end up with you and your competitor calculating the same AVE from the same article even if it focuses significantly on one brand over the other.
-What’s the point in that?
+You and your competitor could calculate the same AVE from the same article even if it focused more on one brand.
+What’s the value of that?

 Sentiment

-All news is good news.
-That’s the old adage.
+The adage is all news is good news.
 And though there are plenty of PR Disaster examples that prove it isn’t true, AVEs still think it is.

 They don’t take into account the sentiment of an article.
-Whether it’s a great product review, a company slating, or even a neutral commentary, you won’t be able to measure that with the Advertising Value Equivalency formula.
+It could be a great product review, a company slating, or a neutral commentary.
+THE Advertising Value Equivalency formula doesn’t measure the difference.

 Unless you add another variable.
-That’s right.
 Another unsupported number.

 What the PR Industry Thinks of Advertising Value Equivalency